 Arts and Culture of Kennewick Washington

-Kennewick is one of the cities making up the Tri Cities area in south-central Washington.
-The constituent regions of the Tri Cities comprise Kennewick, Pasco, Richland and a fourth city, if West Richland is included.
-The Tri Cities are to be found in the confluence of the Yakima, Snake, and Columbia rivers in an area which offers a very sunny, desert climate.
+Kennewick is one of the cities making up the Tri-Cities area in south-central Washington.
+The constituent regions of the Tri-Cities comprise Kennewick, Pasco, Richland, and a fourth city if West Richland is included.
+The Tri-Cities are to be found at the confluence of the Yakima, Snake, and Columbia rivers in an area that offers a very sunny, desert climate.
 Were these three or four areas to be consolidated into a single city, that city would become the fourth-largest city in the state, Seattle, Spokane, and Tacoma being the largest.
 As it is, the city of Kennewick boasts a population of around 55, 000 people and was the second city in the area to become incorporated, in the year 1905.
-The region was historically devoted mainly to agricultural pursuits although in contemporary, Kennewick, arts and culture thrive as vigorously as the wheat and grapes.
+The region was historically devoted to agricultural pursuits although, in contemporary Kennewick, arts and culture thrive as vigorously as wheat and grapes.

 Close to Columbia Valley’s Finest Vintages